Schoolboy in high school class

 Academic Tracks and Curriculum

 Think about what you want out of your education.
-You may want a school that provides many Advanced Placement courses, has an International Baccalaureate program, or provides other challenging courses not normally offered in schools, such as Organic Chemistry.
-Many schools also have specialized academic tracks you can choose from, such as a business track with accounting and finance classes or a programming track with IT classes and AP Computer Science.
+You may want a school that provides many Advanced Placement courses, an International Baccalaureate program, or other challenging courses not normally offered in schools, such as Organic Chemistry.
+Many schools have specialized academic tracks you can choose from, such as a business track with accounting and finance classes or a programming track with IT classes and AP Computer Science.

 Foreign Languages